- Dartmouth College – Bachelor of Arts, 1946

 - The Hague Academy of International Law, The Netherlands, 1952, 1953

 - Served as a Navigator aboard the USS Mt.
-McKinley AGC-7 Flagship of the 7th Amphibious Fleet, in the Pacific.
-The warship was one of the very first to enter the Tokyo Harbor.
-He saw active combat as Lt.
-USNR in the Battles of Leyte, Lingayen Gulf in the Philippines and Okinawa and later served in the Occupation of Japan.
+McKinley AGC-7 Flagship of the 7th Amphibious Fleet, in the Pacific—one of the very first warship to enter the Tokyo Harbor.
+He saw active combat as Lieutenant on the USNR in the Battles of Leyte, Lingayen Gulf in the Philippines, and landing in Okinawa and later served in the Occupation of Japan.

 - Received Naval Commendation Medal and 3 Battle Stars